Goodness-Chukwudi/metaverse-magna/README.md

 2. **Run the Application**:

    - Enter the command "npm run dev" to start the application.
 A list of possible command scripts are specified in the package.json file as well.
-   - When logged in, emit a socket.io event with the name "subscribe-to-events" with the event type to subscribe to in the payload.
+   - When logged in, emit a socket.io event with the name "subscribe-to-events" with the event ("all_events", "sender", "receiver", "receiver_or_sender") type to subscribe to in the payload.
 A jwt token is required either in the auth payload as token or the header as x-access-token.
-   - The full endpoints and examples is documented on this postman collection.
+   - The full endpoints and examples are documented on this postman collection: https://www.postman.com/goodness-chukwudi-public/workspace/metaverse-magna/collection/26100881-997e4be6-a988-4011-838e-1d7fd92c1064?action=share&creator=26100881.